5 New Years Goals to set for you and your cat!

 2020 is here!
 As you reflect and start planning for the new year, remember to include your furry friend.
 Setting new years goals for you and your kitty will keep your cats behaviour in check, establish routine, and prevent health related risks.

-Here are 5 goals you can set yourself now to have an awesome year with your kitty:
+Cat in a Flat suggests 5 goals you can set yourself now to have an awesome year with your kitty:

 Update Pet ID and Tag Information

 We all know how much can happen over the course of a year – phone numbers change, people move homes and locations, and often at times, pet owners forget to update their pet’s tags.
 It’s not something many owners think about until it’s too late, and their pet is lost.

 If in all that packing, you accidentally misplaced the microchip ID, give your old vet a call as they should have it on record.
 Alternatively you can take them to your new vet to get scanned for the ID number.
 Once you have it, you can register your new address 🙂